Strategies for Inclusive Faculty/Staff Recruitment & Hiring

 - Targeted invitations for application may be sent to diverse candidates (e.g., internal candidates, candidates from minority-serving institutions, recent graduates from diverse backgrounds, graduate programs at minority-serving institutions, etc.).

-- Current department or University faculty, particularly underrepresented faculty, may be encouraged to recommend promising candidates.
+- Current department or University faculty/staff, particularly underrepresented faculty/staff, may be encouraged to recommend promising candidates.

 - ODI may be used to solicit promising applicants from diverse backgrounds.